Xylon2/xyloobservations/README.md

 ## Running this code

-Here I explain how you may run this code on your workstation for development.
+Here I explain briefly how you may run this code on your workstation for development.

 Install:
 - [Leiningen](https://codeberg.org/leiningen/leiningen)